faciledictu/faciledictu/README.md

 I have over ten years of experience in graphic design.
 While working as a designer, I always focused on structuring information and automating layout processes.

-_Why not do something you really enjoy_, I thought once, and now I'm on my way from graphic design to frontend development.
+_Why not do something you really enjoy_, Driven by the desire to align my work with my true passion, I transitioned from graphic design to frontend development.

-## My skills
+## 🧰 My toolbox

 ###### Languages, frameworks and libraries
 [![JS][JS-badge]][JS-url]